-Australian Cherry Industry Information Products & Services Australian Cherries are produced in six states, with New South Wales, Victoria and Tasmania being the three largest producers and South Australia the fourth largest producer.
-These four states have a strong export focus.
-Both Western Australia and Queensland are relatively small producers primarily focusing on the domestic market.
+Australian Cherry Industry Information Products & Services Australian Cherries are produced in six states, with New South Wales, Victoria, Tasmania and South Australia being the four largest cherry producing states with a strong export focus.
+Western Australia and Queensland primarily supply the domestic market.
 Australian Cherries are available from mid/late October to late February.
 The window of supply in each region is determined by the varieties grown and the local climate.
-Currently up to 15,000 tonnes of Australian Cherries are produced every year with 30% exported.
-This is expected to rise to 20,000 tonnes by 2020 with up to 50% of production exported.
-Approximately 90 Australian growers with 2000 Ha under production are registered for protocol markets (markets with strict phytosanitary requirements) such as China, Japan, South Korea, Thailand, Taiwan and Vietnam.
+Across Australia, 22,000 tonnes of cherries are produced annually, of which approximately 30% are exported.
+Immediately after harvest ,cherries are hydro-cooled and packed on state-of-the-art specialist cherry grading equipment.
+Cherries are typically packed into 2kg and 5kg cartons designed to meet export market protocols.
+Australian cherries are currently exported to approximately 37 countries including into Asia, the Middle East and Europe.
+Cherry growers and packers are accredited to a recognised food safety and quality assurance system.